RIR/linux_fun/Week5/week5.md

     echo "scale=2; $avg / $cnt" | bc
     ```
 2. Gone in 10 seconds.
-Did this in my student laptop and although the script is considerably faster than the previous (previous script would take forever to go through whole dataset), i think it's impossible to go through the dataset in 10 seconds.
+Did this in my student laptop and although the script is considerably faster than the previous (previous script would take forever to go through whole dataset), i think it's impossible to go through the dataset in 10 seconds (in Ukko node that would probably happen, but i think the instruction on earlier in course was not to download the dataset there).
 Here's my script and output:

     ```
     #!/bin/bash